TCE English · Level 3

 TCE English Level 3: Creating Texts — Flashcards & Quiz

-TCE English Level 3 Creating Texts develops your skills in crafting original compositions across a range of text types including narratives, persuasive essays, speeches and imaginative writing.
-These free flashcards and true/false questions cover narrative structure and voice, persuasive techniques and rhetorical devices, essay planning and paragraph construction, descriptive and sensory language, audience awareness and the conventions of different written forms.
-Every card is aligned to the TASC curriculum to help you produce polished, purposeful texts that meet Level 3 assessment criteria.
+TCE English Level 3 Creating Texts develops your skills in crafting original compositions across narratives, persuasive essays, speeches, imaginative writing and multimodal forms.
+These 20 free flashcards and 20 true/false quiz questions cover narrative structure (linear, in medias res, fragmented, circular), voice and register, character construction, setting and atmosphere, dialogue craft, persuasive techniques and rhetorical appeals (ethos, pathos, logos), essay planning and paragraph construction, descriptive and sensory language, audience design, multimodal craft, ethics of representation, connection to studied texts, revision strategy and the reflective statement.
+Every card aligns with the TASC English Level 3 Creating Texts criterion and builds the creative, ethical and reflective skills required for polished Level 3 work.

 Sample Flashcards